sjshrey321/sjshrey321/README.md

 - 👋 Hi, I’m @sjshrey321
-- 👀 I’m interested in data science and quantom financing
-- 🌱 I’m currently learning python& c++
+- 👀 I’m interested in Software Development & Data science -🌱 I’m currently learning python& c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...